maccody/KanaChordPlus/software/README.md

 Now, connect the Raspberry Pi Pico to the computer with a USB cable.
 Click the Upload button to compile the KanaChord source code and upload the compiled binary to the Pico.
 If the upload fails, make sure that the USB cable is securely connected to the Pico and the computer performing the programming.
 It may also be necessary to hold down the BOOTSEL button on the Pico while plugging the USB cable into the computer.

 ## Details on the KanaChord Plus software
+The software in KanaChord Plus is much more sophisticated compared to that in the original [KanaChord Keyboard](https://github.com/maccody/KanaChord).
+KanaChord only has to support the typing of Kana characters.
+Was accomplished by essentially a keyboard polling loop, a look-up table to match valid key combinations to Kana Unicode characters, and output through a USB keyboard emulation to the host computer.
+KanaChord Plus also adds support for Kanji output, which was not trivial and required some compromises.
+The [dictionaries of Kanji and Japanese words](./dictionaries/README.md), the incremental IME, and the touch screen display, with [custom large font](./lvgl/README.md), all contributed.

+Fortunately, the Raspberry Pi Pico has hardware features that were not fully exploited by the KanaChord Keyboard.
+One of two processing cores in the Pico were unused, as well as over 90% of the 2MB of flash ROM.